Michela Carissimi teaches English at IISS Luca Paciolo, a high school in the Italian capital, and has been a MFM supporter since 2010.

 “They have followed with passion and interest the whole project, discovering with wonder how the consumption of meat has a negative impact on our planet,” says Michela.
 “At the same time they enjoyed creating meatless recipes and are proud to see them published on the Meat Free Monday website.”

 Students at the school, which is celebrating its 40th anniversary this year, have been won over by Michela’s passion for meat-reducing, and have been involving their families in efforts to start the week without meat.

 One student said: “Working on the MFM project has been really fun and interesting, we learnt a lot about food and the importance of a healthy diet.”

 Headteacher Cosima Stefania Elena Chimienti, said she was proud the school was taking part in an initiative of global importance, adding: “I hope that this could be a good example for present and future generations in respect of our planet.”

-If you are a teacher or student interested in bringing the MFM message to your school, then be sure to check out our schools section.
+If you are a teacher or student interested in bringing the MFM message to your school, then be sure to check out our education materials.